MegaFoxardin/RandMegan/README.md

 # Uses the Default Max Value (256) amount of bytes, and turn it into machine code, as how we stated with the previous
 # variable.
 ```
-The four functionalities mentioned can possibly be useful, depending on what you need it for.
+The four functionalities mentioned can be useful, depending on what you need it for.

 In addition, we also have the method to generate a random password for you:
 ```